India's crude imports hit 5-month high in December on cheap Russian supply

 "If the discount stays in place, I would expect India to keep buying Russian crude (and refined products) as long as it is allowed."

-The European Union has agreed a full ban of Russian oil products imports from February 2023 in an attempt to cut Russia's revenues for its role in the military conflict with Ukraine.
+The European Union has agreed a full ban of Russian oil products imports from February 2023 in an attempt to cut Russia's revenues for its war in Ukraine.

 "The only option for Russia is to sell its crude in Asia.
 As a result, buyers are dictating the price for this crude," said Refinitiv analyst Ehsan Ul Haq.